Does your state require a front license plate?

 "It's not uncommon for troopers to stop vehicles for license plate violations.
 Whether a ticket or verbal warning is issued depends upon each situation," says Trooper Weerden.

-Requirements for mounting a front license plate
+How to legally mount a front license plate

 Vehicle codes differ from state to state, so not all requirements are the same for mounting your front license plate.
 In general, your plate must be: